+Damp-proofing your garden shed helps to stop moisture from damaging the fabric of the garden building and destroying your tools and equipment.
 Here we cover routine maintenance, insulation, ventilation, heaters and dehumidifiers, and more.
 Everything you need to know to keep your shed dry and damp-free.

-At a glance
+At a glance:

-- Install insulation
+- Install sufficient insulation in the walls

-- Ensure adequate ventilation
+- Ensure adequate ventilation in your shed

-- Heat and / or dehumidify
+- Heat and / or dehumidify your shed

-Water ingress and condensation create a damp atmosphere in your shed which promotes rust and corrosion.
+Water ingress and condensation create a damp atmosphere in your wooden shed which promotes rust and corrosion.
 To avoid damage to expensive tools and equipment, and to stop your shed rotting, it’s vital to make sure it’s water and damp proof.
 Here’s how to do it.